Setting up jedit 4.3 to use with Topas

 4. Install Plugins

 To gain the full power of jedit you need to install various plugins (xinsert, console, editor scheme, xsearch and errorlist).
 In the "jedit_setup" folder you'll find a folder called "jars".
 Copy this folder to C:\Program Files\jEdit\ or the equivalent directory on your computer.
 You'll then need to restart jedit (In some installations these may need to go to C:\Documents and Settings\user\.jedit).
-Alternatively you install these plugins from the jedit website or using the plugin manager in jedit.
+Alternatively you can install these plugins from the jedit website or using the plugin manager in jedit.

-So the plugins appear in sensible places when you launch jedit use: Utilities/Global Options/Docking and choose to dock xinsert on the left, and the file browser/console at the bottom of the screen.
+If the plugins don't appear in sensible places when you launch jedit use: Utilities/Global Options/Docking and choose to dock xinsert on the left, and the file browser/console at the bottom of the screen.
 Once docked, clicking on the docked title hides/unhides docked windows.
 Thus XInsert and the File Browser can be docked/hidden at all times.

 5. Setting up jEdit for editing INP files

 To set up jedit to interact with topas you need to run amacro (inp-setup.bsh) within jedit.
 This macro is in the "jedit43_setup" directory.
 In jedit go to: